sea212/QuantumRisc-VM-Build-Tools/documentation/source/creating_a_vm.rst

 Copy the folder *build_tools* from the `QuantumRisc-VM git project <https://github.com/sea212/QuantumRisc-VM-Build-Tools>`__ to */opt/QuantumRisc-Tools*.
 Change the current directory to */opt/QuantumRisc-Tools/build_tools*.

 Configure the fully automated and configurable tools and project install script as desired.
 Instruction can be found on section :ref:`fully-automated-script` of the scripts chapter.
-After an adequate configuration was created, run the install script with the desired flags (usually *-d* is enough), as explained in section :ref:`fully-automated-script-usage` of the scripts chapter:
+After an adequate configuration was created, run the install script with the desired flags (usually *-c* is enough), as explained in section :ref:`fully-automated-script-usage` of the scripts chapter:

-``sudo ./install_everything.sh -d``
+``sudo ./install_everything.sh -c``

 Finally, clean up traces you left during the setup: